TBY talks to Jayhun Mollazade, CEO of AzQtel-SAZZ, on the inception of the company, WiMAX technology, and local internet penetration rates.

 Since we underwent the rebranding exercise, SAZZ has managed to attract tens of thousands of new customers, something we are very happy about.
 In this regard, 2011 was a very successful year.
 Right now, 85% of our customers are individuals, whereas the remaining 15% are banks and SMEs.

 How would you evaluate the level of internet penetration in Azerbaijan?

-Azerbaijan was an underpenetrated market in terms of broadband, and even though internet penetration has grown rapidly in the last few years, the penetration rate is still low and the country has yet to achieve its peak.
-The explosion is still ahead of us, and both wireless and wired internet access service companies will be competing for the biggest piece of the Azerbaijani broadband cake for the next three to
+Azerbaijan was an underpenetrated market in terms of broadband, and even though internet penetration has grown rapidly in the last few years, the penetration rate is still low and the country is yet to achieve its peak.
+The explosion is still ahead of us, and both wireless and wired internet access service companies will be competing for the biggest piece of the Azerbaijani broadband cake for the next three to five years.

-What are AzQtel-SAZZ’s plans for the future?
+What are AzQtel-Sazz's plans for the future?

 We are in a decisive expansion stage.
-Our major plan is to make SAZZ a national broadband operator by spring 2013, and in so doing we can also move into a better competitive position from a coverage perspective.
-Looking at the Azerbaijani broadband market as a whole, we think that five years from now there will be 4 million-5 million broadband users in Azerbaijan, and the aim is to grab at least 15%-20% of the market.
+Our major plan is to make Sazz a national broadband operator by spring 2013, and in so doing we can also move into a better competitive position from a coverage perspective.
+Looking at the Azerbaijani broadband market as a whole, we think that in five years from now there will be 4 million-5 million broadband users in Azerbaijan, and the aim is to grab at least 15%-20% of the market.
 Regardless of what happens in the future, it is a win-win situation for us, because today we already sell more USB modems than all the other wireless operators put together.

 In your opinion, how has the business environment in the ICT sector evolved in Azerbaijan over the last few years?